kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script creates a list of words as input and prints only words that appear exactly as output this script displays lines containing a pattern from the file this script displays the number of lines that contain a pattern
+this script creates a list of words as input and prints only words that appear exactly as output this script displays lines containing a pattern from the file this script displays the number of lines that contain a pattern this script displays a pattern and 3 lines after them in the file